-The Bank calculates its CVA using the reduced basic approach ("BA") and considers legally enforceable master netting agreements that mitigate credit exposure to each counterparty in determining CVAs, which may be adjusted due to changes in the fair values of its interest rate swaps, collateral, and creditworthiness of the counterparty.
+The Bank calculates its CVA using the reduced basic approach ("BA") and considers legally enforceable master netting agreements that mitigate credit exposure to each counterparty.
+CVA is impacted by changes in the fair values of interest rate swaps, collateral, and creditworthiness of the counterparty.